-From the rizty Champs-Élysées to the steps of the Sacré Coeur and the sprawling stretches of the Parc des Buttes-Chaumont, it’s difficult to encapsulate Northern Paris in one sentence.
-That was my best effort!
-In the first part of this short series, we will be talking about the North of Paris and its six arrondissements for a glimpse into the different faces of the French capital.
-Here goes:
+From the rizty Champs-Élysées to the steps of the Sacré-Coeur and the sprawling stretches of the Parc des Buttes-Chaumont, it’s difficult to encapsulate Northern Paris in one sentence.
+In the first part of this short series, we will be talking about the north of Paris and its six arrondissements for a glimpse into the different faces of the French capital.

 The 8th arrondissement

 One word: expensive.
 This central business district is based around the Champs-Élysées, the prestigious Parisian avenue that’s famous for its luxury shops, restaurants and exclusive nightclubs.
 If this doesn’t sound like you, don’t overlook some of the 8th’s most important cultural addresses.
 Here are our top 3: